The First Revival was the first

 that you could stay to preach,

-meet June and all our grandkids
+meet Regis and our grandkids

 and listen to her speech